 The Associate in Arts (AA) and Associate in Science (AS) degree programs are specifically designed for students who want to transfer to a senior institution (four-year college or university).
-Programs are offered in Business Administration, Computer Science, Education, Engineering, Fine Arts, General Studies, Health Sciences, Liberal Arts, and Science.
+Programs are offered in Business Administration, Computer Science, Engineering, Fine Arts, General Studies, Health Sciences, Liberal Arts, Science and Social Science.
 Academic counselors are available to help students choose the program which will best prepare them for the type of degree they eventually want to earn at the baccalaureate level.
 Most four-year colleges and universities in Virginia encourage community college transfer students to complete their degree before transferring.
 When reviewing admission applications from transfer students, some institutions give admissions priority to students who have completed their degree.
-All of the public fouryear colleges in Virginia have agreed that the general education courses completed by AA and AS degree graduates will be accepted as the equivalent of the general education courses that are required of their freshmen and sophomores.
+Public four-year colleges in Virginia have agreed that the general education courses completed by AA and AS degree graduates will be accepted as the equivalent of the general education courses that are required of their freshmen and sophomores.
+(There may be some exceptions regarding Foreign Language requirements.)